rmetzler/bliki/wiki/mysql/choose-something-else.md

 3. Provide stored data to applications on demand.
 4. Give administrators effective management tools.

-In a truly "pure" storage application, data-comprehension features (constraints and relationships, nontrivial functions and aggregates) would go totally unused.
-There is a time and a place for this: the return of "NoSQL" storage systems attests to that.
+In a truly “pure” storage application, data-comprehension features (constraints and relationships, nontrivial functions and aggregates) would go totally unused.
+There is a time and a place for this: the return of “NoSQL” storage systems attests to that.

-Pure storage systems tend to be closely coupled to their "main" application: consider most web/server app databases.
-"Secondary" clients tend to be read-only (reporting applications, monitoring) or to be utilities in service of the main application (migration tools, documentation tools).
-If you believe constraints, validity checks, and other comprehension features can be implemented in "the application", you are probably thinking of databases close to this pole.
+Pure storage systems tend to be closely coupled to their “main” application: consider most web/server app databases.
+“Secondary” clients tend to be read-only (reporting applications, monitoring) or to be utilities in service of the main application (migration tools, documentation tools).
+If you believe constraints, validity checks, and other comprehension features can be implemented in “the application,” you are probably thinking of databases close to this pole.

 ### Storing Data